-Selected recent works on innovation, patenting, commercialization, and on teaching commercialization (See the link below to Research Gate to access downloadable papers, articles and reports)
+Selected works on innovation, patenting, commercialization, and entrepreneurship (See the link below to access downloadable papers, articles and reports)

 - Yongchun Huang, Paul Swamidass, Dheeraj A. Raju: The nature of innovation in emerging industries in China: An exploratory study.
 The Journal of Technology Transfer 01/2015; DOI:10.1007/s10961-014-9390-7;